Éder Álvarez Balanta

-Éder Fabián Álvarez Balanta (/es/; born 28 February 1993) is a Colombian professional footballer who plays as a defensive midfielder or centre-back for América de Cali and the Colombia national team.
+Éder Fabián Álvarez Balanta (/es/; born 28 February 1993) is a Colombian professional footballer who plays as a defensive midfielder or centre-back for the Colombia national team.
 River Plate former coach Ramón Díaz has compared Álvarez Balanta's talents to that of 1970s legend Daniel Passarella.

 A Colombian international, he made his debut against Tunisia on 5 March 2014 and was later named in Colombia's squad for the 2014 FIFA World Cup.

 Álvarez Balanta is described by FIFA's official website as "left-footed, powerfully built, strong in the air and a fearless tackler ... blessed with skill and speed."

 Club career

 Early career

 Álvarez Balanta was born in Bogotá, where he signed with the now dissolved club Academia in 2010 (who later became Llaneros).
 After a successful youth run winning various titles, he attracted the scouts of River Plate.
 Prior to his move to the Argentinian club, Balanta was never able to represent the Colombian national youth squads due to vast injuries.